About Chun

 Product Manager

-Built and launched Malaysia's first fully-online medical insurance platform with AXA, achieving a 30% increase in policy conversions.
+Launched Malaysia's first fully-online medical insurance platform with AXA, lifting conversions 30%.

 Polymath Ventures